mptrsen/Orthograph/README.md

 field).

 You may need to filter the OrthoDB file to contain only those taxa you want.
-Probably the easiest way is to do this using grep:
+Probably the easiest way is to do this using `grep`:

 - create a file containing the taxon shorthands you want.
 The shorthands must be unambiguously identical to the ones found in the OrthoDB file, and must